Alert 1 of 2

 Choose a friend who is in a similar financial bracket as you are and has a comparable relationship with money.
 Also, it helps if they have similar resolve to set and stick to those financial resolutions together.
 Set up a weekly time to review progress (or regression) you each have made, and make sure you both come prepared with details and proof to show how you’ve handled your money.

-Bonus tip: To make it even easier, you can use a money management app, like Mint or MX Money Management in our online banking platform, to help you track your spending, find your weak areas, and stay accountable for your friend.
+Bonus tip: To make it even easier, you can use a money management app, like Money Management in our digital banking platform, to help you track your spending, find your weak areas, and stay accountable for your friend.

 Write it down